Hernandez making Hartman Arena his boxing home

 According to Lewis Hernandez, Nico’s father and trainer, the Wichita crowd “fuels” his son’s performance.
 Lewis said that his son is prideful with competing and ultimately winning in front of what he considers home.

 “He feeds off the crowd because what he did the Olympics, he saw the support.
-It wasn’t just from boxing fans, it was people in Kansas, period,” said Lewis Hernandez, Nico’s father and trainer.
+It wasn’t just from boxing fans, it was people in Kansas, period,” Lewis Hernandez said.
 “Nico feeds off them and he loves to fight for his family.
 He knows Wichita is his family.”

 While Hernandez has won both of his professional fights by knockout, Lapizco has proven he can stay in rounds.
 With an 8-5 record, the 22-year-old has not lost by knockout in his professional career.